 Future Without Project Condition (FWOP): The FWOP is the projection of the likely future conditions in the study area in the absence of any action resulting from the current study.
-The FWOPcondition is the baseline for the analysis and comparison of alternatives for this study.
-The FWOPcondition for this study includes the following assumptions.
+The FWOP condition is the baseline for the analysis and comparison of alternatives for this study.
+The FWOP condition for this study includes the following assumptions.

 - 1. Maintenance of the navigation channels through the existing inlets (Fire Island, Moriches, and Shinnecock inlets) will continue as authorized - 2.
-The breach within the Wilderness Area of Fire Island National Seashore that opened during Hurricane Sandy will remain open indefinitely - 3.
-Periodic renourishment of the Westhampton Interim Project will continue until 2027 - 4.
-The one-time, post-Hurricane Sandy FIMI Project is constructed, and in place - 5.
-The one-time, post-Hurricane Sandy Downtown Montauk Stabilization Project is constructed and in place - 6.
+The breach within the Otis Pike High Dunes Wilderness Area of Fire Island National Seashore that opened during Hurricane Sandy will remain open indefinitely

+- 3. Periodic renourishment of the Westhampton Interim Project will continue until 2027 consistent with the terms of the legal settlement. - 4.
+The one-time, post-Hurricane Sandy FIMI Project is constructed, and in place (scheduled to be completed in 2021) - 5.
+The one-time, post-Hurricane Sandy Downtown Montauk Stabilization Project is constructed and in place (completed in 2016) - 6.
 The interim Breach Contingency Plan will not continue.
 Breaches of the barrier island will continue to be closed (with the exception of the Otis Pike High Dune Wilderness Area of Fire Island National Seashore) but will take a year to close in the absence of a streamlined process for Federal participation - 7.
 Local interests will continue to maintain the beach and dune through the use of acceptable coastal management actions, subject to approval by permitting agencies